Film & Television MA (Online)

 Film and Television courses join forces with Royal Television Society

 Falmouth lecturer builds awareness for Parkinson’s with release of short film Hand

 “I couldn’t believe it - Friends ripped us off!”: In conversation with Neill Gorton

 Graduates from the School of Film & Television have gone on to work as production designers, senior producers, senior camera operators and production assistants.
 They've also had their work featured at world-class festivals, secured development from the BFI and BAFTA, and been published in titles like Film International, MAI: Feminism & Visual Culture, Total Film, The Telegraph, The Guardian and Little White Lies.

 What you'll learn

-You'll be supported by expert staff to enhance your filmmaking craft across pre-production and post-production.
-While developing projects that mirror real industry workflows, you'll deepen your understanding of how global cultural, political and social contexts frame and influence audience engagement.
-You'll also learn to work with others in a productive and collaborative environment.
+You will be supported by expert staff to enhance your filmmaking craft and research skills across pre-production, production and post-production.
+While developing projects that mirror industry workflows, you will deepen your understanding of how global cultural, political and social contexts frame and influence audience engagement.
+You will also learn to work with others in a productive and collaborative environment.